Richard White (businessman): Sexual harassment and bullying allegations

 In 2024 White was involved in a bankruptcy case with Linda Rogan, who alleged he expected sex in return for investing in her business.
 During the course of the relationship he bought her a Vaucluse home, before locking her out when his then partner Zena Nasser found out about it, leaving Rogan out of pocket for the furnishing.
 In the following weeks multiple other women alleged he traded business advice for sex, often approaching them over LinkedIn.
 Additionally, it was revealed that had a sexual relationship with an employee and bought her a "Lane Cove mansion", and an outgoing director accused him of "sustained intimidation and bullying".
 He subsequently stepped down as CEO of WiseTech.

 He was later cleared by WiseTech of bullying and intimidation allegations, and remained on as a consultant at his former salary.
 It was noted by the Australian Financial Review that the "salacious revelations" had little effect on his position and influence.

-In February 2025, a Brazilian woman alleged that White gave her financial support and visa assistance in exchange for sexual relationship (settled in April), and three more women, including an employee and contractor, made allegations of inappropriate behaviour against White.
+In February 2025 three women, including an employee and contractor, made allegations of inappropriate behaviour against White.
+The same month, a Brazilian woman alleged that White gave her financial support and visa assistance in exchange for sexual relationship and settled in court that April.
+In June 2026, it was reported that the AFP's human exploitation taskforce was investigating the matter after the former CEO of one of White's other companies alleged he lied on her work visa.

 In 2025 he blocked the release of a report into his conduct, and was promoted to executive chairman of the WiseTech board after most of the board resigned.